rohit01/zero-users/README.md

 zero-users: Zero hassle user management
 =======================================

-zero-users is an ansible project to perform linux user management with minimum configuration and built in validation for these configurations.
-Users, created using zero-users, can login to servers using key based authentication.
+zero-users is an ansible project to perform linux user management with minimum configuration with built in validation.
+Users, created using zero-users, can ssh into servers using key based authentication.

 Prerequisites
 =============